eddiesTime/sme_app/raw_documentation.md

 - [Architecture](#architecture)
 - [The State Management Evaluation App](#the-state-management-evaluation-app)

-## How can you Compare State Management Solutions to Evaluate Them?
+## How Can you Compare State Management Solutions to Evaluate Them?

 Contents of the Section